zezo357/video_player_cross_platform/README.md

 ## How to use

-To use Video Player Media Kit in your application, follow the steps below:
+To use Video Player Cross Platform in your application, follow the steps below:

 1. Setup